There are now 3 possible online modes for units:

 - Unit rules

-- Course Enrolment in the Master of Data Science And 24 Points of Level 4/Level 5 units
+- Enrolment in in the 62530 Master of Data Science and completion of 24 points of Level 4/Level 5 units

 - Contact hours